VirgilSecurity/virgil-keyknox-javascript/README.md

 Now you can use global variables `Keyknox`, `Virgil` and `VirgilCrypto` as namespace objects, containing all of `@virgilsecurity/keyknox`, `virgil-sdk` and `virgil-crypto` exports as properties.

 ## Usage Example
 To begin using Virgil Keyknox SDK you'll need to initialize `SyncKeyStorage` class.
-This class is responsible for synchronization between Keychain and Keyknox Cloud.
+This class is responsible for synchronization between device storage - IndexedDB in a browser or file system in Node.js - and Keyknox Cloud.
 In order to initialize `SyncKeyStorage` class you'll need the following values:
 - `accessTokenProvider` to provide access token for Virgil services
 - `keyEntryStorage` to store data locally
 - `privateKey` of current device/user